Land Art in the form of a hotel?

 Perhaps pure art will always be against itself when it comes to society’s norms.

-And this may be at best yet another example of Duchamp’s words being taken too literally.
-He said regarding art and commercial demands:
+And this may be yet another example of Duchamp’s words being taken too literally.
+He said, regarding art and commercial demands:

 The great artist of tomorrow will go underground.